ionic-team/ionic-docs/src/pages/appflow/destinations/cli.md

 > **NOTE:** To deploy a build you will need to have permissions to be able to deploy builds from cli.

-## Create new build that will be deployed to an app store
+## Deploy a new build to an app store

 ```bash
 $ ionic package build <platform> <type> --security-profile=<name> --destination=<name>